annie-carter/annie-carter/README.md

 - 👋 Hi, I’m @annie-carter
 - 👀 I’m interested in food, books, and coding
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently a Data Science student at CodeUP
-- 💞️ I’m looking to collaborate on entry level and begginer projects
+- 💞️ I’m looking to collaborate on entry to intermediate level projects to hone my skills
 - 📫 annie.carter831@gmail.com

 <!---